Low-Risk Business Ideas for Safe Startups

 2. Use what you have

-Instead of going out and buying all new equipment, use what you have, borrow, or have access to.
+Instead of going out and buying all new equipment, use what you have, can borrow, or have access to.
 The new purchases will quickly consume your lean startup and jeopardize your cash flow position, putting undue stress on your fledgling company.

 So, if you have lawn care tools such as a lawnmower, weed trimmer, and rakes, use these to begin your business in landscaping (check out these catchy landscaping business name ideas).